 Nevada Freshwater Fishing

-Nevada is a land of contrasts, from high alpine lakes in Elko’s Ruby Mountains to desert lakes such as Lake Mead near Las Vegas.
-The majority of Nevada’s fishable stillwaters consist of man-made reservoirs that vary in size from one acre to the 115-mile-long Lake Mead.
-A good portion of the pristine waters of Lake Tahoe are within Nevada.
-The majority of Nevada reservoirs can be reached by road, but many of the 600 streams that crisscross the state can only be reached by hiking trails.
+From the high alpine lakes in Elko’s Ruby Mountains to the desert lakes like Lake Mead near Las Vegas, Nevada offers a variety of opportunities.
+The majority of Nevada’s fishable still waters consist of man-made reservoirs that vary in size from one acre to the 115-mile-long Lake Mead.
+A good portion of beautiful Lake Tahoe is also within Nevada.
+Most of Nevada’s reservoirs can be reached by road but many of the 600 streams that crisscross the state can only be reached hiking trails.

 This publication is meant as a reference for any questions you might have regarding fishing the Silver State.
 If you can’t find something in this magazine, check us out on our website at ndow.org or contact any of our offices.
 We are here to make sure you enjoy Nevada’s outdoors.